All Products

 The gateway does not support on-premises services that are registered with Nacos and ZooKeeper instances.

-3. Check whether security group authorization is performed.
-If the source of your service is a Container Service for Kubernetes (ACK) cluster, check whether the gateway is added to the security group of the ACK cluster.
+3. Check whether security group authorization is configured.
+If the service source is a Container Service for Kubernetes (ACK) cluster, verify that the gateway is added to the security group of the ACK cluster.
 For more information, see Perform security group authorization.

-4. If a public IP address is used for the unhealthy gateway, check whether an Internet NAT gateway is enabled for the VPC in which the gateway is deployed.
+4. If the unhealthy gateway uses a public IP address, check whether an Internet NAT gateway is enabled for the gateway VPC.